sdbip/StarRepublic/stories.md

 - Should I create a WebAPI?
 Do I need it?
 - Authentication has a message handler.
 Do I need that for other requests?
+- Make Paged and Limited internal, and add extension instead